DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Payment

-Eligibility requirement checks can only be completed after you’ve arrived in England.
-Therefore, the international relocation payment (IRP) cannot be made before you take up your teacher training place or teaching job.
+The international relocation payment (IRP) cannot be made before you take up your teacher training place or teaching job.
+This is because eligibility requirement checks can only be completed after you’ve arrived in England.

 In order to be paid the IRP, you must have a UK bank account in your name (this can be digital).
 The IRP cannot be paid into a building society account (building societies are financial institutions owned by members that offer banking services).

 If you are a teacher or a salaried teacher trainee, you must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.

-You will receive a single payment from the Department for Education around the end of your first term of training or employment.
+Teachers and salaried trainees will receive a single payment from the Department for Education at the end of January 2024.
+Fee-paying trainees will receive a single payment from their provider around the end of their first term of training or employment.
 You will be paid as and when your eligibility requirements have been checked – we cannot guarantee an exact payment date.

 You will not have to justify any expenses or give us receipts or any other evidence of the relocation costs you have incurred.